Fadak: Authenticity

 In his al-Tabaqat al-kubra, the Sunni traditionist Ibn Sa'd furnishes the hadith of inheritance with two chains of transmission which include numerous companions of Muhammad, such as Umar, Uthman, and Zubayr.
 In particular, he includes in these chains some prominent Hashimites, such as Ali and Ibn Abbas, who are both reported to have vehemently disputed this claim of Abu Bakr in other sources.

 On the other hand, Soufi holds that Abu Bakr is generally regarded as the only credible narrator of this hadith in Sunni sources, adding that similar reports attributed to other companions have been rejected by Sunnis.
 Along these lines, Sajjadi opines that all (credible) versions of this hadith are narrated from Abu Bakr, his ally Umar, his daughter Aisha, and Malik ibn Aus Al-Hadathan, though some primary sources have disputed the status of the last one as a companion of Muhammad.
-However, a similar hadith is also found in the Twelver Shia Kitab al-Kafi, on the authoriy of Ja'far al-Sadiq who narrated that "the scholars are the inheritors of the prophets and the prophets are not the owners of dirhams or dinars, rather they [i.e. the scholars] are the inheritors of their narrations (ahadith)".
+However, a similar hadith is also found in the Twelver Shia Kitab al-Kafi, on the authority of Ja'far al-Sadiq who narrated that "the scholars are the inheritors of the prophets and the prophets are not the owners of dirhams or dinars, rather they [i.e. the scholars] are the inheritors of their narrations (ahadith)".
 Some Twelvers reject the authenticity of the hadith of inheritance, believing that it contradicts the Quran, where verses 19:6 and 27:16 describe how Zechariah and David both left a sort of inheritance.
 These superficial contradictions have also been noted by some contemporary authors.
 It is argued however that the inheritance in question is referring to ilm (knowledge) and wisdom of the book or prophethood in general as foreshadowed in 19:12 and mentioned in 35:32, "Then we caused to inherit the Book those We have chosen of Our servants", a concept reinforced through Shia and Sunni hadith literature.
-Likewise, it is narrated from al-Hasan that is "he inherits his prophethood and knowledge" and the same has been reported from Mujahid among other early mufassireen.
+Likewise, it is narrated from al-Hasan that is "he inherits his prophethood and knowledge" and the same has been reported from Mujahid among other early mufassirūn.
 Nevertheless, Soufi writes that Abu Bakr's testimony is strong enough for Sunnis to make an exception to the Quranic rules of inheritance.